Grim's Dyke: History

 After Lady Gilbert's death, the contents of the house, apart from a few items kept by Nancy McIntosh, were sold at public auction on 17 and 18 March 1937, realising £4,600.
 The house was acquired jointly by the Middlesex County Council and the London County Council, who leased it to the North West Regional Hospital Board from 1937 to 1962, at first as a rehabilitation centre for women suffering from tuberculosis (the house was used by the services during World War II).
 Following the war, both sexes were admitted, and from 1948 only male patients were admitted.
 From 1963, the house was used primarily as a location for films and television, including Futtock's End with Ronnie Barker.
 It was converted into a hotel in 1970.
 It was featured in John Betjeman's acclaimed television documentary Metro-Land (1973).
 The hotel was seen in an off set episode of EastEnders in 2003.

 The house and its gatehouse are both listed buildings.
 Harrow Council owns the building and the remaining 30 acres of the estate and has leased them to the hotel since 1970.
 The hotel and estate were refurbished in 1996 at a cost of £3 million.
-Presentations of Gilbert and Sullivan operas and other entertainments are regularly held.
+Presentations of Gilbert and Sullivan operas and other entertainments are regularly held by Grim's Dyke Opera.
 The remainder of the lands have been separated from the hotel and were sold by Harrow Council as "Grimsdyke Farm".

+The house and gardens's history were described in detail by the hotel's head gardiner, Helenka Jurgielewicz, in 2024 in The London Gardener.

-The name Grim's Dyke is sometimes used to refer to a nearby earthwork known as Grim's Ditch which runs from Pinner Hill to Bentley Priory.
+The name Grim's Dyke is sometimes used to refer to a nearby earthwork known as Grim's Ditch, which runs from Pinner Hill to Bentley Priory.

 Statue of Charles II

-A statue of Charles II was carved by Danish sculptor Caius Gabriel Cibber in 1681 and placed at the centre of Soho Square in London.
+A statue of Charles II was carved by Danish sculptor Caius Gabriel Cibber in 1681.
 By the early 19th century, the statue was described as being 'in a most wretched mutilated state; and the inscriptions on the base of the pedestal quite illegible'.

-In 1875, the statue was removed during alterations in the square by T. Blackwell, of Crosse and Blackwell, the venerable canned and bottled foodstuffs firm, who gave it for safekeeping to his friend, Goodall, with the intention that it might be restored.
+In 1875, the statue was removed during alterations in the square by T. Blackwell, of Crosse and Blackwell, the canned and bottled foodstuffs firm, who gave it for safekeeping to his friend, Goodall, with the intention that it might be restored.
 Goodall placed the statue on an island in his lake at Grim's Dyke, where it remained while Gilbert owned the property.
 In her will, Lady Gilbert directed that the statue be returned, and it was restored to Soho Square in 1938.